 The Country Strategy paper for 2002-2007 identified the energy sector as the strategic sector for European Union Cooperation.
 The financial allocation is set out in the table below.

 Total Allocation 2.3 million Euro

 A envelope total 1.8 million Euro

 85% allocated to the energy sector 1.53 million

-15% allocated to non state actors 0.27 million

-B envelope total 0.5 million Euro

-2 ADB September 2005
+1 ADB September 2005